recalledz/project-start/docs/23-raids.md

 Night raids escalate the longer your sect survives.
 Each evening hostile frogs or spirits attack from the edge of the sect map and attempt to reach the Water Orb.

 - **Enemy scaling** – raid size and enemy stats grow with the current stage and world.
-Early attacks feature a single dealer while later nights spawn full groups and elite units.
+Early attacks feature sluggish "SlowBlob" spirits that spawn every few seconds and crawl toward the orb.
 - **Orb damage** – the Water Orb pulses damage in a small radius, harming nearby attackers.
 Buildings can boost this effect.
 - **Resource theft** – if any enemy touches the orb they steal a portion of stored resources (fruit, timber and ore) before escaping.
 - **Rewards** – defeating a raid grants small loot drops and experience for participating disciples.